krbnite/GoogleDeveloperScholarship2018/Round1/Supplementary-Courses/02__HTML-and-CSS/Lesson04__CSS-Syntax-Problem-Set.md

 }
 ```

+### So many types of selectors!
 Straigth from MDN's mouth:
 > Selectors can be divided into the following categories:
 >
-> * Simple selectors: Match one or more elements based on element type, class, or id.
+> * **Simple selectors**: Match one or more elements based on element type, class, or id.
-> * Attribute selectors: Match one or more elements based on their attributes/attribute values.
+> * **Attribute selectors**: Match one or more elements based on their attributes/attribute values.
-> * Pseudo-classes: Match one or more elements that exist in a certain state, such as an element that is being hovered over by the mouse
+> * **Pseudo-classes**: Match one or more elements that exist in a certain state, such as an element that is being hovered over by the mouse
 >   pointer, or a checkbox that is currently disabled or checked, or an element that is the first child of its parent in the DOM tree.
-> * Pseudo-elements: Match one or more parts of content that are in a certain position in relation to an element, for example the first
+> * **Pseudo-elements**: Match one or more parts of content that are in a certain position in relation to an element, for example the first
 >   word of each paragraph, or generated content appearing just before an element.
-> * Combinators: These are not exactly selectors themselves, but ways of combining two or more selectors in useful ways for very specific
+> * **Combinators**: These are not exactly selectors themselves, but ways of combining two or more selectors in useful ways for very specific
 >   selections.
 So for example, you could select only paragraphs that are direct descendants of divs, or paragraphs that come directly
 >   after headings.
-> * Multiple selectors: Again, these are not separate selectors; the idea is that you can put multiple selectors on the same CSS rule,
+> * **Multiple selectors**: Again, these are not separate selectors; the idea is that you can put multiple selectors on the same CSS rule,
 >   separated by commas, to apply a single set of declarations to all the elements selected by those selectors.

+This stuff is pretty cool!
+I really didn't know how many types of selectors there are.

+## Attribute Selectors
+Basically, I'm tempted copy-and-paste this entire page, but just look at it: [https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Attribute_selectors](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Attribute_selectors)

+I wonder if these are ways I could select elements with Selenium; webscraping could be so much easier and more
+robust against minor updates in a website's code (e.g., adding a value to a class has crashed my scripts in the past).

+### Simple Attribute Selectors
+* [attr]: will select any element with attribute attr, whatever its value
+* [attr=val]: will select any element with attribute attr, but only if its value is val
+* [attr~=val]: will select any element with attribute attr, but only if the value val is one of a space-separated list contained in attr's value

+### Regex-Like Attribute Selectors
+* [attr|=val]: select all elements with the attribute attr for which the value is exactly val or starts with val- (careful, the dash here isn't a mistake, this is to handle language codes)
+* [attr^=val]: select all elements with the attribute attr for which the value starts with val
+* [attr$=val]: select all elements with the attribute attr for which the value starts with val
+* [attr\*=val]: select all elements with the attribute attr for which the value contains the string val (unlike [attr~=val], this selector doesn't treat spaces as value separators but as part of the attribute value)

+## Pseudo-Class and Pseudo-Element Selectors
+> A **CSS pseudo-class** is a keyword, preceded by a colon (:), added to the end of selectors to specify you want to style the selected elements, and only when they are in certain state.
+For example, you might want to style an element only when it is being hovered over by the mouse pointer.

+Examples
+* :active
+* :hover
+* :target
+* :first-child

+> **Pseudo-elements** are very much like pseudo-classes, but they have differences.
+They are keywords, this time preceded by two colons (::), that can be added to the end of selectors to select a certain part of an element.
+They are specific to, for example, a tag's content.

+Examples
+* ::after
+* ::before
+* ::first-letter
+* ::first-line
+* ::selection
+* ::backdrop